sandialabs/hyram/CONTRIBUTING.md

 # Contributing to the Hydrogen Risk Assessment Models
-This document describes the Hydrogen Risk Assessment Models ("HyRAM") application development.
+This document describes the Hydrogen Risk Assessment Models ("HyRAM+") application development.
 The application comprises a frontend GUI written in C# and a backend module written in Python.
 Step-by-step instructions are included for setting up a C# development environment using MS Visual Studio 2017 ("MSVS").
 Similar setup instructions are provided for backend python development.